The critical disordered pinning measure: Proof of Theorem

 where we have used $C(\rmi)\leq1$ by $s,u,t\in[0,1]$ and the time reversal invariance for $\overline{\sL}_{\epsilon}$ for the first expectation.
 Note that $\overline{\sL}_\epsilon(W_{s,t,u}^{\vec{\rmi}_1,\vec{\rmi}_2})$ has mean $0$ and we have the following analogue of Theorem \ref{Thm:4mom} for coarse-grained disorders $W_{s,t,u}^{\vec{\rmi}_1,\vec{\rmi}_2}$. \begin{lemma} Let all settings be the same as in Theorem \ref{Thm:4mom} and recall the definition of $W_{s,t,u}^{\vec{\rmi},\vec{\rmj}}$ from \eqref{def:W}.
 We have that, there exists some constant $C\in(0,+\infty)$, such that for $w(x)=\exp(-|x|)$,

 uniformly for all $\rmi,\rmj\in\bbT_\epsilon$, $s,u,t\in[0,1]$ and $n$ large (note that $n$ comes from $\Theta_n$). \end{lemma}

-The proof of Lemma \ref{lem:bound_W} is similar to Theorem \ref{Thm:4mom}.
+The proof of Lemma \ref{lem:bound_W} is similar to that of Theorem \ref{Thm:4mom}.
 We only need to obtain some moment bounds on $W_{s,t,u}^{\vec{\rmi},\vec{\rmj}}$.
 We postpone the proof of the lemma later.
-Note that in the proof of Theorem \ref{Thm:4mom}, we do not use the continuity of $\varphi$ and $\psi$ but only the boundedness of their values and supports.
-Hence, the above bound is also valid for $\varphi=\delta_0$.
+Note that in the proof for Theorem \ref{Thm:4mom}, we do not use the continuity of $\varphi$ and $\psi$ but only the boundedness of their values and supports (see Remark \ref{rmk:hmom}).
+Hence, the above bound is also valid for $\varphi(x)=\ind_0(x)$.
 Also note that by assuming $\bbE[\zeta_n^3]\geq0$, the above fourth moment is increasing as the time interval getting larger.
 By \eqref{def:neighbor}, \eqref{bd:I1} and Lemma \ref{lem:bound_W}, we have that